Real, Unbiased doTERRA Review from an Ex-MLMer

 Half the time, prob’ly not much.

-For the record: I have nothing against essential oils — I actually think they’re a fantastic product when used correctly and within reason.
+For the record: I have nothing against essential oils — I think they’re a fantastic product when used within reason (i.e. they don’t fix or cure everything).

 So in the spirit of fairness, I’m not just gonna point out the downside here.